 Wonder’neath Art Society‘s inaugural Artist Residency with Bria Miller.
 The goals of the residency include exploring and creating intentional artistic work spaces that welcome racialized and/or LGBTQ2SIA+ artists, and facilitating hands-on exploratory workshops for youth.
 September 15 – December 15 in Halifax.

 Visual Arts Nova Scotia presents the En Route Artist Talk Series bringing national and international visiting artists to different areas of the province this Spring and Summer.
-These artist talks started with Gráinne McHugh in Wolfville and and Jennifer Angus in Yarmouth.
+These artist talks started with Gráinne McHugh in Wolfville, Jennifer Angus in Yarmouth and JJ Lee in Halifax.
 These free presentations are offered in collaboration with Art Galleries and Artist-run Centers across Nova Scotia as part of the third En Route Artist Talk Series, which aims to enhance existing programming and broaden contemporary art conversations.

 Gráinne McHugh artist talk at Harvest Gallery